ichiken-usa/ichiken-usa.github.io/content/authors/admin/_index.md

       Learned:
         - Acquired basic knowledge and skills in operating and programming the iRVision built-in vision function for robot controllers.
         - Understood and practiced the operation and programming methods for the 2D correction function using a single camera.
-  - title: 【Award】 Robot Teaching and Operation General Course
+  - title: 【Completion】 Robot Teaching and Operation General Course
     url: https://www.fanuc.co.jp/ja/training/course/robot/rt2.html
     date: '2012-02-03'
     awarder: FANUC Corporation